ams813/ams813.github.io/_posts/2014-11-25-type-specimens.markdown

 Codepen iframe

-<p class="caption sans-s-bold">By laying out De Walpergen’s Pica in a waterfall of sizes, we can get a sense for how much space the same line of text occupies as it scales up.
+<p class="caption">By laying out De Walpergen’s Pica in a waterfall of sizes, we can get a sense for how much space the same line of text occupies as it scales up.
 And we can gauge how the type size feels: the text becomes difficult to read when the font is set smaller than 14px; setting the font at larger sizes accentuates the letterforms’ old punches and “inkiness” on screen.</p>

 With many specimens today, size may not be presented at distinct values or sequenced as a waterfall from largest to smallest setting.
 Stacked lines of justified text might alternate with more random sizes to create a more balanced visual design.
 This approach places emphasis on the overall gestalt of the layout and can give a better sense of how a variety of text sizes will interact.
 You can easily build your own justified, stacked specimens on the web with a plugin like [FitText.js](http://fittextjs.com/), or with [CSS viewport units](http://css-tricks.com/viewport-sized-typography/), which allow us to create scalable headlines that fit the width of their parent elements.